Shumailaaijaz/object-oriented-program-with-C-/README.md

 Scalability: OOP supports scalability by allowing you to add new objects and classes as the system grows.
 This makes it easier to accommodate changes and enhancements in the software.

+The four pillars of Object-Oriented Programming are:

+Inheritance
+Encapsulation
+Polymorphism
+Abstraction
+These pillars form the foundation of OOP and are essential concepts to understand when working with object-oriented programming languages like C#.